ADT Self Setup vs. Vivint

 These two companies are also pretty different when it comes to installation.
-Blue by ADT only offers DIY installation.
+ADT Self Setup only offers DIY installation.
 Vivint, on the other hand, requires professional installation.

-Blue by ADT is certainly easy to install yourself.
+ADT Self Setup is certainly easy to install yourself.
 Components are all plug and play, sensors stick easily to doors and windows, and everything routes easily through the keypad hub and the mobile app.
 Our complete guide to installation can even help you make decisions about where to put your cameras.

 However, Vivint’s professional installation is relatively affordable, ranging in price from $50-$200 depending on the current promotion and system you purchase.
 And yes, professional installation means you get to sit back and watch someone else do all the work.
 Technicians decide on the best places to put everything, and you don’t have to pay a dime extra.